Asthma and Allergy Forecast

 What is the pollen count today?

-Close-up of a pussy willow tree with the pollen coming off the buds.
+close-up of pussy willow tree pollen

 Pollen counts measure the pollen in the air on a given day.
 Scientists use air sampling devices to collect particles from the air and then analyze them.
 They identify types of pollen as well as how much of each is in the sample.
 The pollen count covers a large area since pollen is airborne.
 It is measured by grains of pollen in a cubic meter.
 Government agencies, universities and commercial research institutions measure pollen counts to provide information to the public.